dhui808/azure-ai-certifications/ai-900/README.md

 Features: the inputs to a machine‑learning model
 Labels: the output the model is trying to predict
 Training data set and validation dataset
+Hyperparameter: a setting
+- set by you, not learned from data
+- external to the model, controlling its behavior
+- tuned to improve performance
+- In contrast, parameters are learned automatically during training.
+Lineage: end-to-end tracking of data, code, and processes through a model's lifecycle

 Azure Automated ML: build and deploy ML models
 * Classification (e.g., fraud detection, churn prediction): predict a category or class